teddykladdkak/raid-message/README.md

 9. Use one of the links as shown

 ## Todo
-* If image to text cant read, redo and make changes to the settings until success or fail.
-* Support users that dont take screenshot of the egg or raidpokemon.
 * Test and debug image to text.
 * Load all files from server..
 (After debug)
 * 29/8 ~~Give the user information if no raids are posted (instead of a blank page).~~